DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 ### Texture initialization

 Similar to buffers, initial data can be supplied to textures at creation time.
-For `USAGE_STATIC` textures this is the only way.
+For `USAGE_IMMUTABLE` textures this is the only way.

 ```cpp